An energetic and dynamic celebration of rhythm and lyrics.

 Ian Ridenhour writes smart, piano-driven alternative rock music with pop sensibilities and a dark streak, or as Sav Buist of The Accidentals puts it: “like Jack White and Ben Folds had a baby.”

-David LaMotte says, “It is thrilling to watch an artist begin a public career with as much promise as Ian’s,” which is perhaps what jazz legend Jimmy Cobb meant when he said of Ian, “In a couple of minutes, he’s gonna be a monster.”
+PopMatters says that Ian is “easily one the more diverse piano-centered rock acts of modern times,” which is perhaps what jazz legend Jimmy Cobb meant when he said of Ian, “in a couple of minutes, he’s gonna be a monster.”